Llangollen History Trail

 Maenclochog circuit, Pembrokeshire

-Walkers have strode the Preseli Hills for millennia.
-The Golden Road, a Neolithic trade route, takes you into a moorland littered with standing stones (and where Stonehenge was quarried).
+Walkers have stridden the Preseli Hills for millennia.
+The Golden Road, a Neolithic trade route, takes you into a moorland littered with Neolithic hut circles and standing stones.
+It’s from these hills that Stonehenge’s bluestones were hewn.
 The goal is Foel Cwmcerwyn, the highpoint of these hills.
-The Tafarn Sinc pub built of corrugated iron runs it a close second.
+The Tafarn Sinc runs it a close second: built of corrugated iron, the pub was rescued by its own community after a worldwide fundraising appeal.
+By the way, you’re not far from the Gwaun Valley and the legendary Dyffryn Arms – or Bessie's as locals call it, in honour of its estimable landlady.

 Monknash to Nash Point, Glamorgan

-Begin at the Plough & Harrow in Monknash and take Cwm Nash valley to discover the finest bit of coast no one knows; a long beach beneath cliffs studded with fossils.
-If the tide is in a cliff path still gets you to Nash Point, where a tea-hut waits before your return inland… perhaps via The Horseshoe Inn at Marcross.
+The only snag with starting at the Plough and Harrow is that you may not be able to drag yourself away from a perfect country pub that’s been there since 1383.
+But it’s worth heading down the Cwm Nash valley to discover the finest bit of coast no one knows about: a long beach beneath cliffs studded with fossils.
+If the tide is in a cliff path still gets you to Nash Point, where a tea-hut waits before your return inland… perhaps via the Horseshoe Inn at Marcross.